 My own post Ray Dalio identifies the 11 characteristics of visionary leaders, summarises the outcomes of interviews and psychometric tests undertaken by Dalio with the likes of Bill Gates, Elon Musk, Reed Hastings, Jack Dorsey and others.
 Dalio is one of the world’s greatest hedge fund managers.
 His business, Bridgewater Associates, has approximately $160 billion of Assets Under Management.

-In Adopt these 3 habits of mind to become a better leader in a complex world, I explore leadership and complexity through the lens of Adult Development Theory.
+In 3 mental habits that will make you a better leader in a complex world, I explore leadership and complexity through the lens of Adult Development Theory.
 This is a summary the most comtemporary leadership thinking and theory.